VCB will open registration for 2023 season no later than January 1, 2023, but it may be opened earlier than that.

 If you live in VCB's catchment but are trying to register a player under the age of 11, you should be registering with a Little League Association.
 Links for the Vancouver West side Little League websites can be found below.

-For those of you who won't be joining us for the 2020, we are sad to see you go.
-You can disconnect your SportsEngine profile membership so you no longer receive mass emails from VCB by following the instructions here:
+For those of you who won't be joining us for the 2022 season, we're sad to see you go.
+You can disconnect your SportsEngine profile membership so you no longer receive mass emails from VCB by following the instructions at https://help.sportsengine.com, then navigate to My Account/Unsubscribe

-If you were registered last year but are not planning to do this year, we would appreciate it if you would let us know.
-I will be contacting families of eligible unregistered players by phone around Feb 15th unless I've been informed that you are not planning to play this year.
-You can contact the registrar at email@example.com.
+If you were registered last year and are age-eligible to play again this year but are not planning to do so, we would appreciate if you would let us know by email.
+We will be contacting families of eligible unregistered players by phone around Feb 15th unless I've been informed that you are not planning to play this year.
+You can contact the registrar at firstname.lastname@example.org.

-If you wish to try out for a travel team, please go ahead and register now for the division your child will be playing (13U/15U/18U).
-There is a question on the form asking whether you want to play on a travel team.
-There is no additional charge to try out for a travel team.
+If you wish to try out for a travel team, please go ahead and register for the division your child will be playing.
+There is a question on the form asking whether you are intend to try out for a travel team on the registration form.

 Players not selected to a travel team will be drafted onto a house team, unless you indicate an intention to withdraw by notifying the registrar.
 If you decide to withdraw, please do so before the house team drafts take place as we don't offer refunds after the teams are formed.